-While it may seem like an afterthought, your wedding invitation envelope really deserves some attention.
-It delivers the first impression of your wedding’s style and personality to your guests.
+While it may seem like an afterthought amidst wedding planning, your wedding stationery really deserves some attention.
+In particular, your wedding invitation envelope.
+It delivers the first impression of your wedding’s (or wedding renewal's) style and personality to your guests.
 Whether subdued or statement-making, it’s a prelude to the invitation and the event itself.
 So without further ado, let’s celebrate this paper enclosure with everything you ever wanted to know about wedding invitation envelopes.

 In olden times and Jane Austen novels, invitations were handwritten and delivered by a messenger on foot or horseback.
 The outer envelope would protect the contents from the elements.
 Upon delivery, the outer envelope was removed and the inner envelope was hand delivered on a silver tray (or something fancy like that) to the recipient.
 In modern times, you can use inner and outer envelopes to address the invitation to specific people.
 But you can also use a band of paper with the guests’ names written on it, or write their names directly on the single outer envelope.
 Double envelopes are becoming less popular because they’re not always necessary and are an additional expense.